Locally finitely presented and coherent hearts: Torsion pairs of finite type, quasi-cotilting and cosilting objects

 \subsection{Pure-injective objects}

-Let $\A$ be an additive category (in what follows $\A$ will usually be --a full subcategory of-- either a Grothendieck or a triangulated category).
-Given a set $I$ and an object $Y\in \Ob(\A)$, suppose that the coproduct $Y^{(I)}$ of $|I|$-many copies of $Y$ exists in $\A$, and let $\iota_j\colon Y\to Y^{(I)}$ be the $j$-th inclusion into the coproduct, for all $j\in I$.
+Let $\A$ be an additive category (in what follows $\A$ will usually be --a subcategory of-- either a Grothendieck or a triangulated category).
+Given a set $I$ and an object $Y\in \A$, suppose that the coproduct $Y^{(I)}$ exists in $\A$, and let $\iota_j\colon Y\to Y^{(I)}$ be the $j$-th inclusion, for all $j\in I$.
 The {\bf ($I$-)summation map}

-is the unique map such that $s_I\circ\iota_j=\id_Y$, for each $j\in I$; its uniqueness and existence are ensured by the universal property of the coproduct.
+is the unique morphism such that $s_I\circ\iota_j=\id_Y$, for each $j\in I$; its uniqueness and existence are ensured by the universal property of the coproduct.